 - Part IV discusses how to evaluate risk communication efforts, including techniques for measuring success.

-- Part V discusses communicating risk during and after a health or environmental emergency, as well as considerations for international risk communication.
+- Part V discusses communicating risk during and after a health or environmental emergency, as well as considerations for conducting public health campaigns and international risk communication.